rushangchandekar/Leetcode-Solutions/README.md

 # Leetcode Solutions

 Welcome to my repository of Leetcode solutions!
 This repository contains solutions to problems I have solved on Leetcode, **all implemented in C++**.
-The problems are organized by difficulty and topic, making it easier to navigate and understand different problem-solving approaches.
+The problems are organized by it's name and problem number, making it easier to navigate and understand different problem-solving approaches.

 ## Contents
 - **Easy**: Solutions to easy-level problems.